 Employers Redundancy Obligations

-Do you Understand Your Legal Obligations as an Employer During Redundancy ?
+Do you Understand Your Legal Redundancy Obligations During the Redundancy process ?

 Managing redundancies can be challenging, but understanding your statutory obligations is crucial to ensuring a fair and compliant process.
-Here’s a comprehensive guide to help you navigate your responsibilities during redundancy in the UK.
+Here’s a comprehensive guide to help you navigate your responsibilities as an employer during redundancy in the UK.

 Statutory Redundancy Pay